 I remember I was around 8 years old when I visited for the first time.
 It was a family trip.
 I came back several times after that, now as an adult.
 Every single time I returned I found out something new.
 I never got bored.
 I’m amazed by all that Mexico City has to offer.
 You like me will have to come back over and over again to discover the whole city.
 It doesn’t matter if you’re into art, adventure, cuisine, history, archaeology, religion, sports or nature.
-You will always find something new and exciting to see and do all-year round.
+You will always find something new and exciting to see and do all year round.

 People have asked me before what there is to do or advised against my going there.
 They might never have been and just guide themselves by what they see on TV.
-Remember, a place is almost never as dangerous/boring as what they say.
+Remember, a place is seldom as dangerous/boring as what they say.
 If that were the case, many people would have stopped going a long time ago.
 Truth is it’s quite the opposite.
 Once you visit the city, you will fall in love with it.

 Some Places I Recommend Checking Out

 The Zocalo.
 The formal name is Plaza de la Constitucion, although locals know it all as the Zocalo.
 This is Mexico City’s main square, located in the Historical Center District of the city.
-It has an enormous Mexican flag in the center and is surrounded by several colonial buildings like the Cathedral, the National Palace, the Old Portal de Mercaderes, the Nacional Monte de Piedad, the Templo Mayor and other Federal District buildings.
+It has an enormous Mexican flag in the center and is surrounded by several colonial buildings like the Cathedral, the National Palace, the Old Portal de Mercaderes, the Nacional Monte de Piedad, the Templo Mayor, and other Federal District buildings.

 The Cathedral.
 Located right next to the Zocalo, this church is the seat of the Catholic Archdiocese of Mexico and represents one of the most important landmarks in the country due to its cultural/religious significance.
 Whether you’re Catholic, profess another religion or no religion at all, this place should be on your bucket list.

 You can visit the Cathedral on your own for free or you can hire a tour.
 Keep in mind some areas are closed to general visitors and are only open for guided tours.
-There is a night tour on Mondays, Tuesdays and Fridays at 7 p.m.
-It was possible to visit the bell towers as well, but all visits have been canceled until further notice due to renovation.
+There is a night tour on Mondays, Tuesdays, and Fridays at 7 p.m.
+It was possible to visit the bell towers as well, but all visits have been canceled until further notice due to renovations.
 For more info, you can check out the Cathedral’s website.

 The Angel de la Independencia.
 You are probably familiar with this monument.
-You may have already seen it on TV or on a movie.
+You may have already seen it on TV or a movie.
 It’s located on Paseo de la Reforma in downtown Mexico City and is one of the most recognizable landmarks not only in the capital but in the whole country.
 Whenever the National Soccer team scores a victory, you will see thousands of people gathered around this monument to celebrate.

 Chapultepec Castle.
 This is the only castle in Latin America.
 It’s located on top of a hill right in the middle of Bosque de Chapultepec (Chapultepec Forest).
 It hosts a museum with various artifacts from Mexican history, beautiful gardens and an observation deck with a magnificent view of the city.

 Bosque de Chapultepec.
 This is like Central Park in New York City but bigger.
 As a matter of fact, it is one of the largest urban parks in the world.
-Its facilities include: a zoo, a lake where you can rent boats/kayaks, green spaces, the Chapultepec Castle, several museums, a restaurant, among other things.
+Its facilities include a zoo, a lake where you can rent boats/kayaks, green spaces, the Chapultepec Castle, several museums, a restaurant, among other things.
 It’s divided into three sections, with the first section being the most visited.
 It’s a popular attraction on weekends, especially Sundays.

 Where to Stay

 Every time I go I stay in Colonia Roma (Roma neighborhood).
 You may have heard about it because of Netflix’s Roma.
 It’s conveniently located to the west of the Historic Center District and has access to several major roads.
-The area is safe and has lots of cool restaurants, bars, cafes and shops.
+The area is safe and has lots of cool restaurants, bars, cafes, and shops.
 Along with neighboring Condesa, Colonia Roma is a hipster haven according to many.

 Where to Eat

 The options are endless.
-You can literally find any type of cuisine here, whether from any region in Mexico or abroad.
+You can find any type of cuisine here, whether from any region in Mexico or abroad.
 If you stay in Colonia Roma, I recommend you go to a small taco place I ran into named Taquitos Frontera.
 Their tacos and salsas are really good, especially the green salsa.
 They’re inexpensive and good for a late bite.

 Another option is El Kioskito.
-Their menu includes arrachera, enchiladas and soups but I would say their specialty is carnitas.
-We ordered a combo that included carnitas, arrachera, nopales, chicharron, guacamole and several other things and it was to die for!
+Their menu includes arrachera, enchiladas, and soups but I would say their specialty is carnitas.
+We ordered a combo that included carnitas, arrachera, nopales, chicharron, guacamole, and several other things and it was to die for!
 I highly recommend it.

 If you just want dessert or a cup of coffee, then you can head over to Cafebreria El Pendulo.
 It’s a really cool place that integrates the concept of a cafe and a bookstore.
 They have tons of books for your perusal.
 You can enjoy a cappuccino while you read one of your favorite books.
 They also have books for sale.
 Weather permitting, I recommend you sit outside on the balcony.
 You will get a nice view of the street.

 As you can see, the Aztec capital has tons of activities for everyone.
 This is just a glimpse, though.
-In another post I will be writing about other things you can do.
-I hope my recommendations help you, and remember there is a lot of information out there for your review as well.
+In another post, I will be writing about other things you can do.
+I hope my recommendations help you and remember there is a lot of information out there for your review as well.
 Please feel free to leave any questions or comments below.
 See you soon!